At the beginning of the four-week period, we outlined the key problems we wanted to solve:

 With our concept and basic design nailed down, our team began working through the next critical step in product creation: concept validation.
 Our team ran a number of surveys with friends, family, and clients to test the traction of the idea, and to better understand how a potential user might find the Product valuable.

-The survey feedback was encouraging, and very informative.
+The survey feedback was encouraging and very informative.
 All surveyed participants agreed that the product was highly desirable.
-In addition, key feedback was provided over what features would be most useful for everyday use.
-These items included having recipes, a QR code scanner and unique dietary insights.
+In addition, key feedback was provided on what features would be most useful for everyday use.
+These items included recipes, a QR code scanner and unique dietary insights.

 We also created a data scraper that goes through a website's product listing and pulls out product information and ingredients.
 This data then goes into a Graphql database so we can easily query anything in the future.
 GraphQL is great for this project as you can fetch lots of specific data with just one API call.